pericoel21/allGuardsmanRPG/system-dev/roadmap-to-do.md

 - [ ] Wound tables for typical guns

 ### Further test games
-- [ ] 90% of the Core System marked with the Tag "untested"
+- [ ] 90% of the Core System marked with the Tag "untested" (at least)